Guest Post - The Key to a Safe Hardwood Floor Installation Project

 Next, workers should make sure that the existing subfloor is clean and free of debris.
 Nails, screws, staples, dust, dirt, drops of drywall compound, sealers, curing compounds, and fragments of carpet padding all need to be removed.
 Stray nails and staples can cause injury to the hands and they can throw off sparks that ignite fires when struck by power tools and floor sanding discs.

-the crew confirm that it is flat, structurally sound, and that it conforms to local building codes in its present state.
+While inspecting the subfloor, it's important thatthe crew confirm that it is flat, structurally sound, and that it conforms to local building codes in its present state.
 Concrete subfloors bearing high spots may require grinding.
 Working with cured concrete is a noisy and dirty affair, so workers are cautioned to always wear adequate eye protection, hearing protection and a respirator when grinding parts of concrete subfloors.

 The tools and equipment needed to install a hardwood floor include: